shriramdawange/UIDAI-Hackathon-2026/README.md

 - Data sources: Aadhaar enrolment and demographic update records
 - Python community for excellent data science libraries

-## 📞 Contact

-For questions or feedback, please open an issue or contact [your.email@example.com]

----

 **⭐ If you find this project useful, please consider giving it a star!**